 Sure, the more traditional style of cuisine has that meat as either mutton or horse, but today in the big city of Bishkek, you can find most meals using beef for extra tasty goodness.

-Actually, the food of Kyrgyzstan has been influenced by many countries and cultures, bringing Russian, Turkish, Asian, Georgian and Central Asian food to the table.
+The food of Kyrgyzstan has been influenced by many countries and cultures, bringing Russian, Turkish, Asian, Georgian, and Central Asian food to the table.

 On a more traditional level, here are a few of the food delights of Kyrgyzstan.

 Perhaps you would recognize this food better if it were called “plov”?

 Paloo is a rice-based dish with bits of fried meat, carrots, garlic, and onion sprinkled with herbs or hot chili peppers.

 Being a carb-lover, a rice dish that also covers my meat and vegetable group simultaneously is a winner.

 Or, you may sometimes find this as a vegetarian option with dried fruits mixed throughout.

 There is no Kyrgyz dish I get more excited about than laghman.
 Laghman hails from the Dungan people whose roots lie in Western China.

 The handmade noodles used in laghman remind me of my favorite Chinese restaurant here in Sydney, Australia, but the broth added to these noodles sets it apart.